LuckyJimJD/Residency/_pages/schedule.md

 #### Final Evaluation

-- Give final evaluation form to site supervisor
+- Give final evaluation form (available on TWEN) to site supervisor
 	- The avaluation should be completed and posted to TWEN by the end of Week 10

 ## Week 10